lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 1.1.
 Under “Enter Constraints”, enter the coordinates “3h43m00.00s, -32d16m19.00s” for “Coords or Obj Name”.
 Next to “Radius”, from the drop down menu choose “arcseconds” and then enter “200”.

 1.2.
 Select the output columns “coord_ra”, “coord_dec”, “r” and “i_cModelFlux”, “r” and “i_extendedness” and “detect_isPrimary”.
-In the “constraints” column, enter “=1” for “g", “r” and “i_extendedness”and for the “detect_isPrimary”.
-In the “constraints” column, enter “=1” for the “detect_isPrimary”.
+In the “constraints” column, enter “=1” for “g", “r” and “i_extendedness” and for “detect_isPrimary”.

 1.3.
 Click “Search” at lower left.